-James Hargreaves invented Spinning Jenny in 1764.
+James Hargreaves invented the Spinning Jenny in 1764.

-Of course, the industrial revolution wasn’t only due to Spinning Jenny, just as the digital revolution hasn’t been only due to Facebook.
+Of course, the industrial revolution wasn’t only due to Spinning Jenny, just as the digital revolution wasn’t only due to Facebook.
 James Hargreaves and Mark Zuckerberg just happened to create something that demonstrated to the world the potential of new technology.
 The chances are that future historians will use Facebook as a similar symbol for change, just like we refer let the Spinning Jenny illustrating the industrial revolution.

-If you in the early days of the industrial revolution happened to be in the textile industry, you would be a fool to ignore Spinning Jenny.
+If you, in the early days of the industrial revolution, happened to be in the textile industry, you would be a fool to ignore Spinning Jenny.
 You would be a fool not to invest in some automation.
-And, you must be smart about it; you must make money throughout the transition while investing in new ways to make money.
+And you must be smart about it; you must make money throughout the transition while investing in new ways to make money.

 Two questions for you, dear reader and fellow PR professional, to meditate on as I stitch this thought together:

-1. Imagine yourself being in business in the early days of the industrial revolution, and someone came by and described the Spinning Jenny to you.
+1. Imagine yourself in business in the early days of the industrial revolution, and someone came by and described the Spinning Jenny to you.
 How would you react?
 What actions would you take?

 2. Despite being such a disruptive invention, you’ll have to go to a museum to find a Spinning Jenny now.
 What will the world look like when your digital tools are a thousand times more potent than Facebook is today?

-Now, go be smart about your Facebook strategy.
+Now, be smart about your Facebook strategy.